-- 1. explain the underlying mechanism of Hebbian Network - 2.
-Analyze the working principle of Boltzmann learning - Understanding supervised and unsupervised learning number of hours (LTP) Module III: Introduction to Deep Learning Introduction to Deep Learning, Historical Trends in Deep learning, Deep Feed - forward networks, Gradient-Based learning, Hidden Units, Architecture Design, Back-Propagation and Other
+- 1. explain the underlying mechanism of Hebbian Network - 2. analyze the working principle of Boltzmann Learning - 3.
+Understanding supervised and unsupervised Learning

+Module III: Introduction to Deep Learning Number of hours (LTP) 6 0 6 Introduction to Deep Learning, Historical Trends in Deep Learning, Deep Feed - forward networks, Gradient- based Learning, Hidden Units, Architecture Design, Back- propagation and Other differentiation Algorithms.

-- 1. Identify the deep learning algorithms which are more appropriate for various types of learning tasks in various domains. - 2.
-Have a working knowledge of neural networks and deep learning - 3.
-Understand the data needs of deep learning
+- 1. identify the deep Learning algorithms which are more appropriate for various types of Learning tasks in various domains. - 2.
+Have a working knowledge of neural networks and deep Learning - 3.
+Understand the data needs of deep Learning